Karal-Marx/mastering_git/readme.md

-##Hello git
+## Hello git

--- adding from 'feature-branch'
+- adding from 'feature-branch'